Housebreaking a Puppy

 Housebreaking a Puppy in 5 Steps

-As soon as you see one of these pre-urination acts begin, reprimand quickly with a loud and firm NO and immediately pick him up and take him outside to his potty spot.
+As soon as you see any pre-urinating behaviors, reprimand quickly with a loud firm NO and immediately pick him up and take him outside to his potty spot.
 Use your potty command, and praise your Schnauzer for eliminating outside.

-STEP FIVE - Repetition and Consistency is Key: During the housebreaking training process, it is important that you remain consistent with your training.
-So be sure to take your puppy outside often and most importantly: after every meal, when he wakes from his naps, and after a few hours of indoor play.
+• STEP FIVE - Repetition and Consistency is Key: During the housebreaking process, it is important that you remain consistent with your training.
+Be sure to take your puppy outside often and most importantly: after every meal, when he wakes from his naps, and after a few hours of indoor play.
 Always use the potty command and be sure to praise your Miniature Schnauzer puppy when he finishes!

-• When you have to leave your home for several hours at a time, or when you have chores to do and cannot supervise your Miniature Schnauzer puppy, the following housebreaking guidelines will get you to your goal fast.
+When you have to leave your home for several hours at a time, or when you have chores to do where you cannot keep a watchful eye and supervise your puppy properly, the following housebreaking guide using the dog crate and paper will get you to your goal fast.

 • Use a baby gate to section off a room in your home that has easy-to-clean floors, like the kitchen. *see puppy supplies checklist

-• Place the puppy crate or your puppy’s bed in the enclosed room to confine him to this one area of your house only.
+• Place the dog crate or your puppy's bed in the enclosed room so that your puppy is confined to this one area of your house only.

-• Take 2 or 3 of the puppy pee pads and prepare them as follows:
+• Take 2 or 3 puppy pee pads and prepare them as follows: You will need the pee pads, newspaper, and double-stick tape.

 Now, take a few pieces of the double stick tape and secure the pee pads to the floor.
 Next place a few sheets of the newspaper on top of the pads.